-During the 2008-2009 school year, the school received renovations using Measure G Bond funds, which included new landscaping, new parking, a new bus and passenger drop off, new campus fencing, a new exterior lighting, new marquee sign, a new trash enclosures, and new playground.
+During the 2008-2009 school year, the school received renovations using Measure G Bond funds, which included new landscaping, new parking, a new bus and passenger drop off, new campus fencing, a new exterior lighting, new marquee sign, a new trash enclosure, and new playground.

-This year we will schedule 3-5 campus clean up days, and we will also seek to address the overall aesthetic of our walls and playgrounds.
+This year we will schedule 3-5 campus clean up days.